Xakanaxa: Our full report

 - Wildlife safaris

-- Xakanaxa Camp is right in the middle of the Xakanaxa area of the Moremi Game Reserve, one of the best areas for wildlife safaris in Botswana.
-With excellent densities of game and birdlife, the only drawback is that you will often have to share game sightings with other vehicles.
+- Camp Xakanaxa is right in the middle of the Xakanaxa area of the Moremi Game Reserve, one of the best areas for wildlife safaris in Botswana.
+With excellent densities of animal and birdlife, the only drawback is that you are often likely to share game sightings with other vehicles.

 - See ideas for Wildlife safaris in Botswana